Hervarar saga ok Heiðreks

 Hervarar saga ok Heiðreks (The Saga of Hervör and Heidrek) is a legendary saga from the 13th century combining matter from several older sagas in Germanic heroic legend.
 It tells of wars between the Goths and the Huns during the 4th century.
 The final part of the saga, which was likely composed separately from and later than the rest, is a source for Swedish medieval history.

-The saga may be most appreciated for its memorable imagery, as seen in a quotation from one of its translators, Nora Kershaw Chadwick, on the invasion of the Horde:
+The saga may be most appreciated for its memorable imagery, as seen in a quotation from one of its translators, Nora Kershaw Chadwick, on the invasion of the Huns:

 The text contains several poetic sections: the Hervararkviða, on Hervor's visit to her father's grave and her retrieval of the sword Tyrfing; another, the Hlöðskviða, on the battle between Goths and Huns; and a third, containing the riddles of Gestumblindi.

 It has inspired later writers and derivative works, such as J. R. R. Tolkien when shaping his legends of Middle-earth.
 His son, Christopher Tolkien translated the work into English as The Saga of King Heidrek the Wise.

-Description

-Hervarar saga ok Heiðreks (The Saga of Hervör and Heidrek) is a legendary saga known from 13th- and 14th-century parchment sources, plus additional 17th-century paper manuscripts that complete the story.

 Manuscripts

-There are two main manuscript sources for the text, dating to the 14th and 15th centuries, often referred to as H and R, respectively.